moodle/devdocs/docs/guides/moodleapp/development/setup.md

 ### Install native SDKs

 If you intend to run the application in a native device, you will need to install that platform's native SDKs.
-You can learn how to set up your environment by reading Ionic’s documentation for [Android](https://ionicframework.com/docs/developing/android) and [iOS](https://ionicframework.com/docs/developing/ios).
+You can learn how to set up your environment by reading Ionic's documentation for [Android](https://ionicframework.com/docs/developing/android) and [iOS](https://ionicframework.com/docs/developing/ios).

 ### Windows only: Native build dependencies